ucsf-wynton/wynton-website-hpc/docs/hpc/howto/change-pwd.md

 ## Change non-expired password

-As long as your password has not yet expired, you can change your password either via our web interface, or from the {{ site.cluster.name }} command line.
+As long as your password has not yet expired, you can change your password ~~either~~ via our web interface~~, or from the {{ site.cluster.name }} command line~~.
 Only passwords adhering to the Unified [UCSF Enterprise Password Standard] are accepted.
 Attempts to update to an insufficient password will produce an informative error message.